What Are Some Japanese Woodblock Print Characteristics?

 There is an artist seal on many Japanese woodblock prints, especially the ukiyo-e style woodblock prints.
 You can tell the artist’s seal as the seal is always done in red color.

-An artist may decide to use one seal for his entire career or periodically change the seal’s design.
-If he changed the seal, then the artist’s seal can help determine the woodblock print date.
+An artist may use one seal for his entire career or periodically change the seal’s design.
+If he changed the seal, the artist’s seal can help determine the woodblock print date.

 Japanese Publisher Woodblock Print Mark